hervebag/PythonJobsWebScraping/README.md

-# Web Scraper: Data Extractor
+## Web Scraper: Data Extractor

 This Python-based web scraper uses `requests` and `BeautifulSoup` to extract structured data from a paginated website and export it into a CSV file.
-It is designed to be simple and reusable.
 The data extracted is from https://www.python.org/jobs/.
 The scraper filters for "Machine learning" jobs.
 ---